• Skip to primary navigation

 However, I would say that these beans are very tasty due to a hearty amount of onion and garlic, lots of cumin, a hint of smoked paprika, and a pinch of red pepper flakes.
 They are low in sodium and totally nonfat, vegan and vegetarian, with only 134 calories per half cup serving.

-Another reason: it’s more economical.
+Crockpot refried beans are economical.
 A two pound bag of dried beans runs a couple of bucks.
 Two pounds of beans makes 12 cups of refried beans.
 A 16 oz. can contains one and three-quarters cups and will cost you about $1.50 so there’s a significant savings when you make your own.

 And lastly, isn’t it a tiny bit gross how the beans come out of the can shaped just like the can, ridges and all, sort of like canned dog food?

-About These Crockpot Refried Beans
+About These Slow Cooker Refried Beans

 There is a caveat to not soaking the beans.
 According to The Bean Institute, if beans tend to give you gas, you should soak them overnight, discard the soaking water, and proceed with the recipe.
 I’m sorry to be talking about gas but I thought it might be pertinent to some of us.